mwindholtz/ddd_ex_tickets/docs/introduction.md

 #### Goal
 This post is an introductory overview of DDD.
-And I'll follow-up with a code example of implementing a super simplified app in Elixir with DDD-Aggragates.
+And I'll follow-up with a code example of implementing a super simplified app in Elixir with DDD-Aggregates.

 Lets get started ...

 ### What is DDD?
 Domain Driven Design is a kit of thinking tools for building complex systems and applications.
 It includes:
 - Communication Techniques: sharing and understanding what is important.
-- Stratigic Patterns: big parts and how they relate to each other.
+- Strategic Patterns: big parts and how they relate to each other.
 - Tactical Patterns: code level separating the core from non-core.
 - Vision and Values.

-DDD is mostly about organizing the concepts of your problem.
+DDD helps organize the concepts of your problem.
 One part of that is implementing those concepts in code.
-But coding is not the biggest concern.
-Communicating is the biggest concern.
-We code in a way that makes the communicating easier.
+But coding is not the biggest concern.   **Communicating** is the biggest concern.
+In DDD we code in a way that makes the communicating easier.

 #### Architecture and Design
 - **Architecture** supports the full range technical and business needs.
 One goal in architecture is to provide a safe space to express the core design
  - **Design** is the place in the architecture where the core behavior of the application is represented.
 The core behavior is the reason the application is being created.
-This is where the system provides it's value.
+This is where the system provides its value.

 ### How do I know I need it?
 DDD is intended for complex applications and systems.
 Using full DDD on simple applications can make the app harder to understand and maintain.

 But sometimes simple applications grow-up to become complicted applications.
-The point at which DDD becomes helpful is often recognized later than it should be when the application has alreaday become complicted.
+The point at which DDD becomes helpful is often recognized later than it should be when the application has already become complicated.

 However, *Learning* the Tactical patterns (i.e. coding patterns) of DDD is easier when building a small application.
 A simple application can be good for learning DDD.